By the end of this section, you will be able to:

 Entrepreneurs from minority groups encounter additional challenges.
 Minority groups are a strong force in the economy of the country, yet they still experience additional challenges that sometimes prevent them from succeeding in their businesses.
 These can range from having lower capital access57 due to little credit history, small or nonexistent business networks, and lower business knowledge.58 According to the Census Bureau, minorities own about 29 percent of US businesses.59

-Hispanics60 comprise 17 percent of the population and own approximately four million (13%) companies in the US with $661 billion in revenue.
-From 2007 to 2015, business revenue grew 88 percent for Hispanics, which means that they have more power to employ more people to provide goods and services to a wider audience, and to purchase from other vendors.
-Given its growth and current size, this group is vital to the health of the economy.61 Unfortunately, research shows that if measured by financial outcomes, Hispanics still struggle to succeed in business ventures due to a lack of funding, less managerial/business education, and lack of mentorship.62 A higher rate of foreign-born entrepreneurs can experience these challenges due to the lack of networks and financial history in the country.63
+Hispanic people60 comprise 17 percent of the population and own approximately four million (13%) companies in the US with $661 billion in revenue.
+From 2007 to 2015, business revenue grew 88 percent for Hispanic people, which means that they have more power to employ more people to provide goods and services to a wider audience, and to purchase from other vendors.
+Given its growth and current size, this group is vital to the health of the economy.61 Unfortunately, research shows that if measured by financial outcomes, Hispanic people still struggle to succeed in business ventures due to a lack of funding, less managerial/business education, and lack of mentorship.62 A higher rate of foreign-born entrepreneurs can experience these challenges due to the lack of networks and financial history in the country.63

-African Americans make up 14 percent of the total US population, and their businesses represent about 7 percent of total businesses.
-Although they are opening businesses faster than their Caucasian counterparts, their businesses, as well as Hispanic businesses, tend to have higher failure rates than Caucasian- and Asian-owned businesses.64 Similar to Hispanics, African Americans tend to lack funding, managerial/business education, and mentorship.
+Black people make up 14 percent of the total US population, and their businesses represent about 7 percent of total businesses.
+Although they are opening businesses faster than their White counterparts, their businesses, as well as Hispanic businesses, tend to have higher failure rates than White- and Asian-owned businesses.64 Similar to Hispanic people, Black people tend to lack funding, managerial/business education, and mentorship.

 Asian Americans make up 5 percent of the population and own just over 4 percent of the businesses in the country.
 Although they are considered minorities, Asian Americans tend to be better educated and have more access to capital than Hispanic Americans and African Americans.65